 SNS: vanilla - stands for "Shock-Nado-Shards," a wizard build that uses the abilities "Storm Armor - Shocking Aspect" (see: 'SA'), "Energy Twister" (tornado) and "Diamond Skin - Diamond Shards."
 See: 'CM' and 'Frostitute.'

-Split Run: refers to the act of party members splitting up in one game, usually for Bounties in Adventure Mode, in order to clear content faster to obtain rewards, such as Horadric Caches.
+Split Farm: refers to the act of party members splitting up in one game, usually for Bounties in Adventure Mode, in order to clear content faster to obtain rewards, such as Horadric Caches.

 SS: short for "Smoke Screen" or "Sharpshooter," both abilities that are specific to the demon hunter class.
 Also stands for "Seismic Slam," an ability for barbarians, and "Sleet Storm," a rune for the Ray of Frost ability for wizards.
-Also short for "Stormshield," a legendary shield that is known for being one of the strongest shields in the game.
+Also short for "Stormshield," a legendary shield.
+Also short for "Serpent's Sparker," a legendary wand.
 Can also mean "Screenshot," a built-in mechanic for Diablo III that involves hitting the PRT SCR button to capture the in-game screen, saving it to your Diablo III folder in your Documents.

 T#: refers to individual Torment difficulty levels.
 For instance, T1 means Torment I, T6 means Torment VI.

-Tal: short for the "Tal Rasha" set items (example: Tal Rasha's Brace), a set of gear that mainly benefits intelligence-based classes.
+Tal: short for the "Tal Rasha" set items (example: Tal Rasha's Brace), a set of wizard-oriented gear that is known for unleashing Meteors based on elemental skills cast.
 See: 'TR.'

 Tank: a term used to describe characters that focus mainly on survivability and often choose to skip on offensive prowess (see: 'Glass Cannon').

-Throw Barb: refers to barbarians that build around the "Weapon Throw" ability, essentially transforming the standard melee class into a ranged one.
+Throw Barb: refers to barbarians that build around the "Weapon Throw" and "Ancient Spear" abilities, essentially transforming the standard melee class into a ranged one.
 More often than not, they will also equip the legendary spear "The Three-Hundredth Spear" to further enhance the skill.
+In Reaper of Souls, this term is more often referred to as "Boulder Toss Barb" because of the Boulder Toss rune for Ancient Spear.

 Tinfoil Hat: a phrase that originated from the science fiction story, "The Tissue-Culture King," which has then been tied to extreme symptoms of paranoia as well as belief of conspiracy theories.
 In essence, it is claimed that a tinfoil hat can prevent radio frequency waves or telepathic signals from invading a person's brain, thereby preventing higher powers from taking control over their minds or having their brains explode into hazardous waste products.
 In Diablo III, tinfoil hats are usually placed on those who believe various mechanics of the game are all the results of an elaborate conspiracy put in place by the game's developers (predominantly loot drop rates and quality).
 Most people laugh at those who don tinfoil hats.